44-av/nextjs-openai/README.md

 # Next.js Practice

-Welcome to this practice repository, where I explore integrating OpenAI's API with a Next.js application.
-This project serves as a learning experience to understand how to build web applications with Next.js and enhance them with AI-powered features using OpenAI's capabilities.
+Welcome to this practice repository, where I explore Next.js application.
+This project serves as a learning experience to understand how to build web applications with Next.js.

 ## Table of Contents